Goal-guided Generative Prompt Injection Attack on Large Language Models: Appendix

 \subsection{Discussion on Insertion Position of Injection Text}

 Although our algorithm is set to always insert the injection text at the end of the normal text, from our experiments, the insertion position of the injection text has minimal impact on the attack performance.
 Tab. \ref{tab:case-math} takes the most difficult-to-attack problem, such as the Math dataset, as an example and lists the prediction results of inserting injection text into the same normal text at different positions, where the injection text is highlighted in green.
 In this question, the output of this normal text should be the number $105$.
 It can be seen that although the position of the injection text affects the output of LLM, these outputs are all wrong answers.
 This also shows that our algorithm generates injection text that has a strong ability to interfere with normal text, and the effect of the attack is not affected by the position of the injection text.
+The added sentence does not change the meaning of the entire paragraph.
+The example given in Tab. \ref{tab:case-math} is a paragraph in which the semantics of all sentences are consistent, except for the attack text we inserted.
+Because: